caraya/personal-blog/content/blog/the-future-of-firefox.md

 ---
-title: "Firefox on life support"
+title: The future of Firefox
-date: 2024-12-12
+date: 2024-10-30
 tags:
   - Browsers
   - Firefox
 ---

-A few days ago, I came across [Firefox on the brink?](https://www.brycewray.com/posts/2023/11/firefox-brink/).
+A while back I came across [Firefox on the brink?](https://www.brycewray.com/posts/2023/11/firefox-brink/).
 In the article, the author wonders if we're seeing the final decline of Firefox.

 According to the article, the US Web Design System provides a set of standards and guidelines for US Federal Government websites.
 Part of these guidelines include browser support: